 A number of medical conditions other than dementia can cause cognitive changes.
-Gerontology specialists speak of the "3Ds"-dementia, delirium, and depression-because these three conditions are the most common reasons for cognitive changes in older adults.
+Gerontology specialists speak of the "3Ds"- delirium, depression, and dementia-because these three conditions are the most common reasons for cognitive changes in older adults.
 Delirium and depression may be mistaken for dementia.